 Festival Oude Muziek (Festival of Early Music), Utrecht.
 Concerts of music from the Middle Ages to the Romantic era.
 Contact Stichting Organisatie Oude Muziek (tel 030/232-9000; www.oudemuziek.nl).
 Late August through early September.

 Uitmarkt.
 Amsterdam previews its cultural season with this open market of information and free performances in Leidseplain and Museumplein, theaters, and concert halls.
 The shows run the gamut of music, opera, dance, theater, and cabaret.
 Contact Uitmarkt (tel 020/626-2656; www.uitmarkt.nl).
-Last weekend in August.
+End of August.

 Open Monumentendag (Open Monument Day).
 Get to see historic buildings and monuments in the major towns around the country that usually are not open to the public, and get in free.
 Contact Open Monumentendag (tel 020/422-2118; www.openmonumentendag.nl).
 Mid-September.